 Tips for Creating Partner and Group Work

-It may seem as if all student work must be completed independently during distance learning.
+It may seem as if all student work must be completed independently when using technology, especially in a remote environment.
 However, Teacher-Authors with experience using digital tools emphasize that collaborative work is still possible and is incredibly important for student engagement.

 - Jackie, the middle and high school teacher from Room 213, says that she has students work on collaborative assignments in Google Slides or Google Docs.
 “For example, if we are reading a novel, I will assign one chapter [per] group.
 Students will need to decide on what’s important in each chapter and then create a slideshow to share with the rest of the class,” she explains.